The bill to replace Minnesota's derogatory geographic site names that are offensive to American Indians, including the derogatory

 name "Hockomock" to discover its link to the word "Devil."

-Information about the wrongful use of the evil name Satan or Devil for a
+Information about the wrongful use of the evil name Satan or Devil for

-geographic place is presented below.
+geographic places is presented below.

 reference

-The use of the evil name Satan or Devil for a geographic place is very offensive.
+The use of the evil name Satan or Devil for a geographic place is very

 "Mijares says it is profane to name a landmark after Satan.
 And he has taken his